rudresh051/Software-Testing-Resources/Selenium/Notes/nj_204/L2_SeleniumFirstScript_Locators.md

 1. ClassName
 2. CSS Selector
 3. ID
-4. LinkText
+4. LinkText and PartialLink text
 5. Name
-6. PartialLink text
-7. TagName
+6. TagName
-8. X path.
+7. X path.

 All of the Locators are static methods of `By` class